 The Nunnery Gallery is seeking a team of enthusiastic volunteers to support its diverse range of local, national and international exhibitions and events.

-We are currently seeking volunteers for our coming exhibition The Working Artist: The East London Group which runs from 29 September to 17 December 2017.
+We are currently seeking volunteers for our coming exhibition Art for the Environment which runs from 26 January to 18 March 2018.